Alejandro de Tomaso

 Alejandro de Tomaso (10 July 1928 in Buenos Aires – 21 May 2003 in Modena, Italy) was an Argentine racing driver and businessman.
 His name is sometimes seen in an Italianised form as Alessandro de Tomaso.
-He participated in two Formula One World Championship Grands Prix, debuting on 13 January 1957.
-He scored no championship points.
+He participated in two Formula One World Championship Grands Prix, debuting on 13 January 1957, but scored no championship points.
 He later founded the Italian sports car company De Tomaso Automobili in 1959.

 Life and career

 Alejandro de Tomaso was born in Argentina, where his paternal grandfather had emigrated from Italy.
+His mother had Spanish origins, and was a descendant of the first viceroy of Río de la Plata, Pedro Antonio de Cevallos.
 His family was politically prominent.
 In 1955, de Tomaso was implicated in a plot to overthrow Argentine president Juan Perón, and fled to Italy.
 He settled in Modena and married American heiress Isabelle Haskell.

 Auto racing

-In 1957, he started his career in the car industry as a Formula One racing driver for Scuderia Centro Sud, a privateer team based in Modena.
+In 1957, de Tomaso started his career in the car industry as a Formula One racing driver for Scuderia Centro Sud, a privateer team based in Modena.

-He drove in the first race of the Formula One World Championship of Drivers, the 1957 Argentine Grand Prix, driving a Ferrari 500, finishing 9th.
-He did not drive again in the 1957 World Championship series, but two weeks later drove in the 1957 Buenos Aires Grand Prix, a Formula Libre race, in partnership with Maserati driver Luigi Piotti as privateers in a Maserati 250F, again finishing 9th.
+De Tomaso drove in the first race of the Formula One World Championship of Drivers, the 1957 Argentine Grand Prix, driving a Ferrari 500, finishing ninth.
+He did not drive again in the 1957 World Championship series, but two weeks later drove in the 1957 Buenos Aires Grand Prix, a Formula Libre race, in partnership with Maserati driver Luigi Piotti as privateers in a Maserati 250F, again finishing ninth.

-He next competed in the 1957 BRDC International Trophy in September, for Automobili O.S.C.A. in an OSCA F2, but crashed in the preliminary heat.
+De Tomaso next competed in the 1957 BRDC International Trophy in September, for Automobili O.S.C.A. in an OSCA F2, but crashed in the preliminary heat.
 He returned to the Formula One Grand Prix circuit in 1959 for one race.
 He drove for O.S.C.A. in a Cooper T43, in the 1959 United States Grand Prix, and retired when his brakes failed after 13 laps.